 Cost Effective Materials

 As for your materials, if you’re looking to be the most cost effective then Western Red Cedar is the ideal selection.
 While it may require maintenance and upkeep to ensure it stays in good condition, other man made options aren’t as good as natural wood products.
-For a more in-depth look into this, check out this article.

 You should also take into account for DIY fence building, how to get the most stability out of your fence.
 A stable fence will last longer as well as keep its structural integrity intact, meaning you won’t have to make as many repairs due to high speed winds.
 As a tip for all the DIYers out there, it’s commonplace that each fence post be at least 2 feet in the ground (or 1/3 of the post) and be no more than 8 feet apart from one another.
 When spacing your posts try using string or some sort of level to ensure that your posts line up correctly and maintain a straight path.